 As soon as males reach sexual maturity, they begin wandering the environment in search of mates.
 After finding a female and mating several times, a male funnel weaver soon dies off.Females

 Females remain by their webs their entire lives and only tend to leave to find new locations to build webs.
 Not known to seek out mates, female funnel weavers wait for wandering males to find them.

 Most of the female's time is spent capturing or feeding on prey in order to build the strength necessary for mating and egg production.
 After producing eggs and hiding the egg sac in a crevice, the female dies.

 Funnel Weavers vs. Australian Funnelweb Spiders

 The funnel weaver spiders in the family Agelenidae, which are found in the United States, are often confused with funnelweb spiders that are found in Australia.
 The important differences between the two are:

 - The United States funnel weaver spiders are not considered medically important to people.

-- The funnelweb spider commonly referred to as the Sydney funnelweb spider in found Australia, is a serious medically important spider.
+- The funnelweb spider, commonly referred to as the Sydney funnelweb spider is found in Australia.
+It is a serious medically important spider.